Bake someone happy this month. Include cookies. And make it easy on yourself with these eight simple steps to better cookie baking.

 Soften the butter.

 Oh, it’s such a pain to make cookies with hard butter.
 And, yes, I do think butter is in order.
-I have some cookies that I use coconut oil or sunflower oil for, but most everything gets real butter, bought in bulk for about $2.50/pound at Costco.
+I have some cookies that I use coconut oil or sunflower oil for, but most everything gets real butter, bought in bulk for about $2.50/pound at Costco or on sale at the grocery store.

 Leave a package on the counter the night before you want to bake.
 If it’s salted, it will stay good at room temperature.
 I know, lots of baking recipes call for unsalted butter, but I don’t think it’s necessary.
 I use salted all the time.